Savannah has been proactively wooing out-of-state technology workers to the metro area, creating a potential bonus for

 Key Employment Stats:

-- GDP of the Savannah MSA is more than $22 billion, according to the Federal Reserve Bank of St. Louis, and has grown by over 59% during the last 10 years.
+- GDP of the Savannah MSA is nearly $22 billion, according to the Federal Reserve Bank of St. Louis, and has grown by over 46% during the last 10 years.

 - Key industry sectors in Savannah include transportation, tourism, military and defense, manufacturing, healthcare, high tech and innovation, and film and entertainment.